Criteria for Success

 Recruiters will skim your résumé in 30 to 60 seconds.
 You need to use formatting they’ll expect, and make relevant information jump out.

 - Use headers that package your experiences in a way that best shows you are qualified for the job.
 For example, if the job involves teaching or entrepreneurship, make sure to include the relevant header to highlight your experience in these areas.

-- Order your headers: the sections that have the experiences that are most relevant to this job should go first.
+- Order your headers so that the sections that have the experiences that are most relevant to this job come first.

-- Bold important words so the reader can quickly finds the important content.
+- Bold important words so the reader can quickly find the important content.

 - Use numbers to make quantitative deliverables stand out

 - Don’t use fonts smaller than 11 point to try to fit more info into your resume.
 Curate your skills and experience instead.

 - Stick to a standard font — e.g. Times New Roman for serif, or Helvetica for sans-serif.

 - Don’t make headers too much larger than the content font size.
 Bold and a few points larger will be enough to distinguish headers.